marco262/my_wiki/data/onednd/advancement/feats.md

 * **Enhanced Unarmed Strike.** When you hit with your Unarmed Strike and deal damage, you can deal Bludgeoning Damage equal to 1d4 + your Strength modifier, instead of the normal damage of an Unarmed Strike.
 * **Damage Rerolls.** Whenever you roll a damage die for your Unarmed Strike, you can reroll the die if it rolls a 1, and you must use the new roll.
-* **Shove.** When you hit a creature with an Unarmed Strike as part of the Attack Action on your turn, you can deal damage to the target and also push it 5 feet away.
+* **Shove.** When you hit a creature with an Unarmed Strike as part of the [[glossary:Attack]] Action on your turn, you can deal damage to the target and also push it 5 feet away.
 You can use this benefit only once per turn.
 * **Furniture as Weapons.** You can wield furniture as a Weapon, using the rules of the Greatclub for Small or Medium furniture and the rules of the Club for Tiny furniture.

 ## Tough